leighpoulier/portfolio/aboutme.md

 # Background

-For the last 20 years or so, i have been in the aviation industry.
+For the last 20 years or so, I have been in the aviation industry.

 I started out as a student at Swinburne University in Melbourne studying a double degree in Aviation and Business.